hpcleuven/VscDocumentation/source/compute/portal/ondemand/interactive-apps.rst

       Documentation on resources is available in the section on `job submission
       <https://hpc.vub.be/docs/job-submission/>`_.

-      For light-weight (testing) work, we recommend using the ``Anansi`` cluster, which also contains 4 shared GeForce GTX 1080 Ti GPUs for improved rendering performance.
+      For light-weight (testing) work, we recommend using the :ref:`Anansi cluster`, which also contains shared GPUs for improved rendering performance.

 Once you have passed the testing phase, and you want to start conducting experiments, we recommend that you make the switch to batch jobs instead, as